 Disclaimer: THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR OTHER LOAN SECURED ON IT.
 Loans are subject to status and valuation, secured on residential property and not available to those under 18.
 The APRC quoted will be offered to a majority of applicants.
 You may be offered a higher rate depending on your personal circumstances.
 All rates and terms may change without notice so please check with Mortgage ID before undertaking any borrowing.

-Mortgage ID is an independent credit broker not a lender and we will receive a payment from the lender we place the business with.
-This arrangement does not affect our independence.
+Mortgage ID is a credit broker, not a lender and we will receive a payment from the lender we place the business with.
+This arrangement does not affect the product we recommend.